itsme-belal/EWU-Portal-System/README.md

 ## 📖 Project Overview

-The **EWU Academic Management Portal** is an end-to-end, enterprise-ready web platform developed to modernize and streamline the academic lifecycle, advising routines, and administrative operations at **East West University (EWU)**.
+The **EWU Academic Management Portal** is an enterprise-ready web platform developed to modernize and streamline the academic lifecycle, advising routines, and administrative operations at **East West University (EWU)**.
 It offers a role-driven architecture designed specifically for three primary stakeholder groups: **Students**, **Faculty / Academic Advisors**, and **University Administrators**.

 Built to handle high-concurrency registration traffic during peak university advising windows, the portal combines a credit-bracket timed window scheduler with an automated advising policy execution engine.
 Students can construct pre-advising course roadmaps, monitor degree progress, review financial ledger standing, execute real-time section registrations, and request advisor overrides for constrained or seat-capped sections.